|Regular Expressions Examples|

 When used by themselves, these regular expressions may not have the intended result.
 If a comment appears inside a string, the comment regex will consider the text inside the string as a comment.
 The string regex will also match strings inside comments.
-The solution is to use more than one regular expression, like in this pseudo-code:
+The solution is to use more than one regular expression and to combine those into a simple parser, like in this pseudo-code:

 GlobalStartPosition := 0; while GlobalStartPosition < LengthOfText do GlobalMatchPosition := LengthOfText; MatchedRegEx := NULL; foreach RegEx in RegExList do RegEx.StartPosition := GlobalStartPosition; if RegEx.Match and RegEx.MatchPosition < GlobalMatchPosition then MatchedRegEx := RegEx; GlobalMatchPosition := RegEx.MatchPosition; endif endforeach if MatchedRegEx <> NULL then // At this point, MatchedRegEx indicates which regex matched // and you can do whatever processing you want depending on // which regex actually matched. endif GlobalStartPosition := GlobalMatchPosition; endwhile

 If you put a regex matching a comment and a regex matching a string in RegExList, then you can be sure that the comment regex will not match comments inside strings, and vice versa.
 Inside the loop you can then process the match according to whether it is a comment or a string.